DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ## **Root folder**

-Run the following commands to create a root folder where DAFoam will be installed to.
+Run the following commands to create a root folder and a few subfolders where DAFoam's modules will be installed into.
 The default is \$HOME/dafoam, and you can change to a different path by modifying the first line.
 We suggest you reserve at least 5 Gb hard disk space for the DAFoam installation.
 Here "loadDAFoam.sh" is a bash script to load the DAFoam environment, and we will add more modules into loadDAFoam.sh later.

 <pre>
 export DAFOAM_ROOT_PATH=$HOME/dafoam